 I don’t buy it.
 Like I said before, our nipples are sensitive!
 And telling women that experiencing any sort of nursing pain means that they are doing something WRONG isn’t encouraging or helpful.

 In order to have the best possible chance to avoid pain from the beginning, I suggest you get a good nipple cream or nipple butter.
 I used Lansinoh with my first child, and I used Earth Mama with my second child.
 I think that the Lansinoh brand may have performed a tad bit better in terms of avoiding unnecessary pain, but I love the Earth Mama nipple butter because of the ingredients.
-It goes on a lot easier (it’s not thick like Lansinoh) and it smells really good.
+It goes on a lot easier (it’s not thick and sticky like Lansinoh) and it smells really good.

 Whatever you decide to use, I highly suggest that you use it after each and every nursing session.
 I also suggest getting more than one so that you can keep one in your purse, one where baby sleeps and one at your nursing station (the place in your home where you frequently nurse during the day).